Productivity & Workflow

 2. Open your file

-3. Press Ctrl+Shift+P → "Delete Duplicate Lines"
+3. Press Ctrl+Shift+P and search for "Delete Duplicate Lines"

 Sublime Text